 1. Define Your Objectives

 Furthermore, if revenue is your goal, you could test PPC campaigns to drive traffic through paid ads.
-Whatever the case, after you have determined the biggest goals of your business, it’s easiest to shape a digital marketing strategy.
+Whatever the case, after you have determined your business’s biggest goals, it’s easiest to shape a digital marketing strategy.

 2. Identify Your Target Audience

-We’ve mentioned this before, but one of the biggest advantages of digital marketing is the chance to target specific audiences, but if you have not first identified your target audience, you can’t take advantage of that advantage.
+We’ve mentioned this before, but one of the biggest advantages of digital marketing is the chance to target specific audiences.
+Still, if you have not first identified your target audience, you can’t take advantage of that advantage.

-It’s important to note, of course, that your target audience may differ depending on the channel or goal(s) you have for a particular product or campaign.
+Of course, it’s important to note that your target audience may differ depending on the channel or goal(s) you have for a particular product or campaign.

-You may have noticed, for example, that most of your Instagram audience is younger and prefers funny memes and fast videos, but your LinkedIn audience tends to be older professionals seeking more tactical advice.
+You may have noticed, for example, that most of your Instagram audience is younger and prefers funny memes and fast videos.
+Still, your LinkedIn audience tends to be older professionals seeking more tactical advice.
 To appeal to these various target audiences, you’ll want to vary your content.

 3. For Each Digital Channel, Establish Its Own Budget